Photos, Tips, and Care of 3 Kinds of Jade Plant

 The first rule to remember is not to over-water the plant.
 Since the plant is tolerant of stress, that is all you need to know.
 If the first cutting does not survive, that is a lesson too.

 Believe me, any jade that is established will need to be trimmed.
-Lots of cuttings will be thrown in the trash after a good shaping.
+Huge amounts of cuttings will be thrown in the trash after a good shaping.
 This is one reason to not care if someone should take a pinch of a succulent plant.

 Many jades are sold as a bonsai online.
-Do not pay more for a plant because it is labeled bonsai.
+Do not pay more for a jade because it is labeled bonsai.
 Any branch cut off from the mother jade looks like a bonsai.
-Just look for a nice clipping from an established plant and start your own bonsai.
+Look for a nice clipping from an established plant and start your own bonsai.

 Small Succulent Plant Cuttings